MRtrix3/mrtrix3/docs/reference/commands/dwiextract.rst

 Description
 -----------

-Extract either diffusion-weighted volumes or b=0 volumes from an image containing both
+Extract diffusion-weighted volumes, b=0 volumes, or certain shells from a DWI dataset.

 Options
 -------

--  **-bzero** output b=0 volumes instead of the diffusion weighted volumes.
+-  **-bzero** Output b=0 volumes (instead of the diffusion weighted volumes, if -singleshell is not specified).

+-  **-no-bzero** Output only non b=0 volumes (default, if -singleshell is not specified).

+-  **-singleshell** Force a single-shell (single non b=0 shell) output.
+This will include b=0 volumes, if present.
+Use with -bzero to enforce presence of b=0 volumes (error if not present) or with -no-bzero to exclude them.

 DW gradient table import options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^